mbucchia/OpenXR-Toolkit/hand-tracking.md

 ## Using with Ultraleap (including Pimax and Varjo headsets)

-1. Download and install the [Leap Motion tracking software](https://developer.leapmotion.com/tracking-software-download).
+1. Download and install the [Ultraleap tracking software](https://developer.leapmotion.com/tracking-software-download) which includes their OpenXR API layer.

-2. Use the included Visualizer app to confirm that the Leap Motion Controller is properly setup and functional.
+2. Use the included Visualizer app to confirm that the Ultraleap tracking device is properly setup and functional, and that **OpenXR Support** is enabled in settings (it is enabled by default).

-3. Download and install the [Ultraleap OpenXR Hand Tracking API Layer](https://github.com/ultraleap/OpenXRHandTracking/releases).

-4. With your game running, open the menu (Ctrl+F2), then navigate to the **Input** tab.
+3. With your game running, open the menu (Ctrl+F2), then navigate to the **Input** tab.
 Under **Controller emulation**, select either **Both** to use both hands, or **Left**/**Right** to use only one hand.
 Restart the VR session for the hand tracking to begin.

 ![Enable hand tracking](site/hand-tracking.png)<br>
 *Enable hand tracking in OpenXR Toolkit*